catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 On top of this, our Kubernetes service has been certified by the cloud native computing foundation.
-Meaning that you are able to take any clusters you have built on other cloud platforms and transfer them onto the Catalyst Cloud with ease.
+Meaning that you are able to take any clusters you have built on other cloud platforms and transfer them onto Catalyst Cloud with ease.

-The last thing to mention about the Catalyst Kubernetes Service is that it's use on our cloud is free.
-You do not pay an additional fee to use Kubernetes, you only pay for the resources that are consumed by your clusters e.g. the instance and networks etc.

 **********************************
 What can you do with each service?